OSC/ood-documentation/latest/_sources/reference/files/ondemand-d-ymls.rst.txt

 .. describe:: dashboard_logo_height (Integer, null)

-    HTML image overide for the height of the welcome message logo image configured with ``dashboard_logo``
+    HTML image override for the height of the welcome message logo image configured with ``dashboard_logo``

     Default
       ``null``, no override will be applied and the original image height will be used.